 Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.

-Pre/Corequisites: ENRD 401 or equivalent (READ 301 or equivalent may replace ENRD 401).
-Lecture Hours: 2, Lab Hours: 0
+The course was designed to be repeated multiple times to improve student proficiency.
+Pre/Corequisite: ENRD 401 or equivalent (READ 301 or equivalent may replace ENRD 401).
+Lecture Hrs. = 2 Lab Hrs. = 0